 1. Post-Treatment Inflammation

-It is worth noting that after undergoing a root canal procedure as well as such other types of surgery it is normal that the body will trigger an inflammatory response as it kicks into action to initiate the healing process.
-This inflammatory response may lead to sensitivity in the area or cause a dull ache for several days as the tissues around the treated tooth recover.
+After a root canal, it’s normal for the body to trigger an inflammatory response to begin the healing process.
+This can lead to sensitivity or a dull ache for several days as the tissues around the treated tooth recover.
+This is a sign that your body is healing and is expected in the first few days post-procedure.

 2. High Bite or Pressure on the Tooth

-This occurrence is also a possibility when the newly placed filling or a crown is too high, as it may cause too much force to be exerted on the treated tooth when you bite down.
-This can leave your tooth sore or painful every time you attempt chewing.
+This can happen when the newly placed filling or crown is too high, causing too much force on the treated tooth when you bite down.
+This can leave your tooth sore or painful every time you chew.
+It’s important to have your dentist check the filling or crown to make any necessary adjustments for total relief.

 3. Incomplete Removal of Infected Tissue